64 consulting brain teasers with answers

 (4) What was the world’s tallest mountain before Mount Everest was discovered?

-Here is a poetic but a somewhat difficult brain teaser.
+Here is a poetic but somewhat difficult brain teaser.

 (5) What is at the beginning of eternity, the beginning of every end, the end of every place, and the end of time?

-(6) What word looks the same backwards and upside?
-Hint: it has to do with water.
+(6) What word looks the same backward and upside?
+Hint: There is more than 1 answer.
+One of the answers has something to do with water.

 It is difficult to predict which brain teaser questions you will likely to get during case interviews.
 But it certainly does not hurt to work out your problem-solving and critical thinking “muscles” with daily practice.